ericvw/qmk_firmware/keyboards/massdrop/alt/keymaps/ericvw/readme.md

 * Toggle RGB lighting to blue when using my daily driver layer.
 My favorite color :).
 * Toggle RGB lighting to green when FN layer is active.
+* Provide a mechanism to reset to the base layer and de-activate all others.